Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Conclusion and outlook

-It is tempting to enhance the key rate as well as the maximal distance of this protocol.
+It is tempting to further enhance the key rate and the maximal distance of this protocol.
 We may consider the high-dimensional time-bin encoding, which is relatively easy to implement experimentally~\cite{islam2017provably,Islam2019scalable,Vagniluca2020efficient}.
 The high-dimensional complementarity security analysis~\cite{Jin2021reference} can be invoked, and the squashing channel should map the optical modes to a qudit.
 We can also apply the trusted-noise model to alleviate the effect of the detector noise~\cite{Usenko2016trusted,Qi2018noise}.
-This requires the modification of the detector POVM, which is shown to be still block-diagonal in Fock basis~\cite{Primaatmaja2022Discrete}.
-One may also consider using squeezed states as the light source to reduce the shot noise in one quadrature and use the other quadrature for parameter estimation only.
-This may tackle the large bit error rate due to the shot noise, rendering our 0-km performance not as good as the usual CV QKD scheme.
-The measurement-device-independent-type schemes~\cite{Lo2012MDI,Ma2012alternative} and their extensions, including the twin-field-type~\cite{Lucamarini2018overcoming,Ma2018PM,Wang2018twin} and the mode-pairing schemes~\cite{Zeng2022mode,Xie2022breaking}, may also be helpful to enhance the long-distance performance of our protocol.
+The model requires the modification of the detector POVM, which is still block-diagonal on the Fock basis~\cite{Primaatmaja2022Discrete}.
+One may also consider using squeezed states as the light source to reduce the shot noise in one quadrature and use the other only for parameter estimation.
+This may tackle the large bit error rate due to the shot noise, the issue that renders the 0-km performance of our protocol not as good as the usual CV QKD scheme.
+We can also examine the variations of our protocol based on the combination with new DV QKD schemes such as the measurement-device-independent-type schemes~\cite{Lo2012MDI,Ma2012alternative} and their extensions, including the twin-field-type~\cite{Lucamarini2018overcoming,Ma2018PM,Wang2018twin} and the mode-pairing schemes~\cite{Zeng2022mode,Xie2022breaking}.